 The Company also considered the potential impacts of the COVID-19 pandemic as part of its review of impairment indicators for property, plant and equipment and intangible assets, most notably at the Bermuda International Airport Project.
-Commercial flight operations have been at a significantly reduced volume since the COVID-19 pandemic was declared and are expected to only fully recover once a widespread vaccination program has been implemented and existing travel restrictions are lifted.
-The Company performed analysis of a number of scenarios using various underlying assumptions related to the COVID-19 pandemic, including third-party forecasts for the recovery of air travel and the selection of a discount rate, and determined that no impairment of such assets had occurred as at December 31, 2020.
+Commercial flight operations have been at a significantly reduced volume since the COVID-19 pandemic was declared and are expected to only fully recover once existing travel restrictions are lifted.
+The Company performed analysis of a number of scenarios using various underlying assumptions related to the COVID-19 pandemic, including third-party forecasts for the recovery of air travel and the selection of a discount rate, and determined that no impairment of such assets had occurred as at December 31, 2021.
 Similarly, the Company performed impairment tests on goodwill to assess the recoverability of these assets with consideration given to the potential impacts of the COVID 19 pandemic on key assumptions and estimates used.
-The Company conducted analysis of a number of scenarios and sensitivities and concluded there was no impairment of goodwill as at December 31, 2020.
+The Company conducted analysis of a number of scenarios and sensitivities and concluded there was no impairment of goodwill as at December 31, 2021.